Minimax Confidence Intervals for the Sliced Wasserstein Distance

 The estimation problem in equation \eqref{eq::minimax_distance} is related to, but distinct from, the problem of estimating a distribution under the Sliced Wasserstein distance.
 The minimax risk associated with this problem is given by

-where the infimum is over all estimators $\hat P_n$ of Borel probability distributions $P$, based on a sample of size $n$ from $P$, and $\calJ \subseteq \calP(\bbR^d)$.
-Problems \eqref{eq::minimax_distance} and \eqref{eq::minimax_distribution} are related as follows: Given estimators $\hat P_n$ and $\hat Q_m$ for two distributions $P,Q \in \calP(\bbR^d)$, which are minimax-optimal in the sense of equation \eqref{eq::minimax_distribution}, we have, by the triangle inequality,
+where the infimum is over all estimators $\hat P_n$ of Borel probability distributions~$P$, based on a sample of size $n$ from $P$, and $\calJ \subseteq \calP(\bbR^d)$.
+Problems~\eqref{eq::minimax_distance} and~\eqref{eq::minimax_distribution} are related as follows: Given estimators $\hat P_n$ and $\hat Q_m$ for two distributions $P,Q \in \calP(\bbR^d)$, which are minimax optimal in the sense of equation \eqref{eq::minimax_distribution}, we have, by the triangle inequality,

-for suitable families $\calJ$ and $\calO$ (typically $\calO := \calJ \times \calJ$).
+for suitable families $\calJ$ and $\calO$ (typically $\calO \subseteq \calJ \times \calJ$).
 Inequality \eqref{eq::minimax_relation} implies that estimating a distribution under $\sw_{r,\delta}$ is a more challenging problem, statistically, than that of estimating the Sliced Wasserstein distance between two distributions.
 It is unclear, however, whether the rate $\calM_{n\wedge m}$ is a tight upper bound on $\calR_{nm}$, or whether the latter can be further reduced.
-For the Wasserstein distance $W_r$ in general dimension \cite{liang2019} and \cite{niles-weed2019} showed that there is no gap between these minimax risks (ignoring poly-logarithmic factors) for compactly supported distributions.
+For the Wasserstein distance $W_r$ in general dimension, \cite{liang2019} and \cite{niles-weed2019} showed that there is no gap between these minimax risks (ignoring polylogarithmic factors) for compactly supported distributions.

 Let us now briefly summarize the main results of this section.
-We bound the minimax risks $\calM_n$ and $\calR_{nm}$, and we show that there can be a large gap between these minimax risks when the pairs of distributions in $\calO$ are appropriately separated.
-In the special case when $d=1$, $\sw_{r,\delta}$ reduces to the one-dimensional (trimmed) Wasserstein distance, and our results imply faster rates than those of \cite{liang2019} and \cite{niles-weed2019}, for estimating the Wasserstein distance between distributions which are bounded away from each other.
-We also emphasize that in stark contrast to the minimax risk for estimating the Wasserstein distance and estimating in the Wasserstein distance, the minimax risks we obtain for the Sliced Wasserstein distance when $d > 1$ are dimension-free.
+We bound $\calM_n$ and $\calR_{nm}$, and show that there can be a large gap between these minimax risks when the pairs of distributions in $\calO$ are appropriately separated.
+In the special case $d=1$, $\sw_{r,\delta}$ reduces to the (trimmed) Wasserstein distance, and our results imply faster rates than those of \cite{liang2019} and \cite{niles-weed2019}, for estimating the Wasserstein distance between distributions bounded away from each other.
+Furthermore, in contrast to the minimax risk for estimating the Wasserstein distance and estimating under the Wasserstein distance, the minimax risks we obtain for the Sliced Wasserstein distance when $d > 1$ are dimension-free.